 Meatloaf cupcakes are a kid-friendly comfort food that cooks much faster than a traditional meatloaf!
-This dish is filled with anti-inflammatory spices and is SCD, Paleo, Whole30, gluten free, grain free, dairy free, and soy free.
+It’s an easy dinner filled with anti-inflammatory spices and is SCD, Paleo, Whole30, gluten free, grain free, dairy free, and soy free.

 A Life of Happenstance is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-If you’re unfamiliar with turmeric, it’s a warm almost earthy tasting spice that’s used in mostly savory Asian and Middle Eastern dishes.
-It’s a high anti-inflammatory spice BUT needs to be paired with black pepper to help with being effective.
+For those of you unfamiliar with turmeric, it’s a warm, almost earthy tasting spice that’s used in mostly savory Asian and Middle Eastern dishes.
+This anti-inflammatory spice needs to be paired with black pepper to help with being effective.

 What to top the meatloaf with

-I used a pastry bag to pipe the meatloaf with my delicious mashed cauliflower recipe.
+I used a pastry bag to pipe the meatloaf with my delicious roasted mashed cauliflower.
 However, you could easily place a big dollop on top and then use a fork to fluff it up and make it look pretty!

 Another option is to leave the mashed cauliflower off altogether and have meatloaf “muffins” instead!

 How to store the meatloaf

 Store the cooked meatloaf cupcakes in an airtight container for 3 to 5 days in the refrigerator.

 “Unfrosted” meatloaf can be frozen for up to three months.